22tcp/apirunner-nlp/README.md

 Credentials for the API are stored server-side only, makes use of the dotenv package.
 development mode with dev-webserver hot load.

+!!
+ATTENTION - THE WEBPACK BUILD-TEST-MODE IS NOT STARTING THE LOCAL API SERVER IMPLEMENTED IN NODE EXPRESS - FETCH WONT WORK UNLESS THE SERVER IS STARTED, TOO !!

 # how to run
 optional
 install nvm, use the original repository on github